-Former Alabama Crimson Tide defensive standouts Terrence Cody and Courtney Upshaw will play in Super Bowl XLVII tonight in New Orleans.
+Former Alabama Crimson Tide defensive standouts Terrence Cody and Courtney Upshaw will play in Super Bowl XLVIII tonight in New Orleans.
 Both are playing for head coach John Harbaugh on the Baltimore Raven’s standout defense.
 After being teammates for 2008 and 2009 in Tuscaloosa, the two players were reunited when Upshaw was drafted by Baltimore.

 Nose tackle Terrence Cody is in his third year with the Ravens.
 Although he hasn’t gotten the starting time he did under Coach Saban, he is still a force when he comes into the game to stop the run.
 At 6-foot-4 and 34o pounds, Cody has recorded 25 tackles this season.
 After Cody got a ring against Texas in 2009, he’s looking to get one at the next level tonight.